 LIST: Atomic Beverages

 Graduate Library of Chronulus - The grandest of public libraries within the city.
 Generally available to the public, at their own risk.
 Frequented by Graduate Students, making it dangerous to visit.
-Only students, faculty, and administrators may check out books.
-The Librarians will hunt you down to recollect.
+Presently the battlefield of a three-way war between the Grey Gnosts, Bookworms, and the Department of History.

 College of Deans - Where the new Deans are made and/or trained.
 Littered with dozens upon dozens of clones trained to administer the various colleges and keep the peace on campus.
 Center for Academic Probation.